Gold Trading UK Guide 2022

 We are now going to walk you through the process of getting started with a gold trading account.
 The guidelines outlined below are based on commission-free broker eToro, which offers several gold-related trading markets.

 Step 1: Open a Stock Trading Account

-Visit the eToro website and select ‘open an account’.
+Visit the trading platform website and select ‘open an account’.
 You will be asked to enter some personal data, including your national insurance number.
 You’ll also need to provide and verify your mobile phone number and email address.

 You will also need to upload a couple of verification documents, as per UK anti-money laundering laws.
 This includes a copy of your passport or driver’s license and proof of address.
 The latter can be a utility bill or bank account statement but usually has to be dated within the last three months.